vincmazet/bip/_sources/labs/lab6.md

 ## Denoising

 This exercise is intended to evaluate the performances of the denoising method of your choice.
-Therefore it is first essential to have an image corrupted by noise and the same image without noise (to compare the denoising method with the actual image).
+Therefore it is essential to have an image corrupted by noise and the same image without noise to be able to compare the denoising method with the actual image.
-Then, the denoising method will be evaluated.

 ### Creation of a noisy image